awsdocs/amazon-opensearch-service-developer-guide/doc_source/ism-tutorial.md

 First, configure an ISM policy in OpenSearch Dashboards\.

-1. From your domain dashboard in the OpenSearch Service console, navigate to the OpenSearch Dashboards URL and sign in with your master user name and password\.
+1. From your domain dashboard in the OpenSearch Service console, navigate to the OpenSearch Dashboards URL and sign in with your master username and password\.
 The URL follows this format: `domain-endpoint/_dashboards/`\.

 1. In OpenSearch Dashboards, choose **Add sample data** and add one or more of the sample indexes to your domain\.